Stormwater Construction General Permit (CGP)

 The Construction General Permit (CGP) covers stormwater discharges from construction activities in Arizona, except for those construction discharges in Indian Country.

 There is a waiver option for small construction activities provided in the stormwater Construction General Permit (CGP).
-To be eligible for this waiver option the operator must apply using the ADEQ SMART NOI System and the project must meet the following criteria:
+To be eligible for this waiver option the operator must meet the following criteria:

 - The project must disturb less than 5 acres;